cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 --- abstract

-This document specifies a compressed data format of DNS messages using the Concise Binary Object Representation {{-cbor}}.
+This document specifies a compact data format of DNS messages using the Concise Binary Object Representation {{-cbor}}.
 The primary purpose is to keep DNS messages small in constrained networks.